prahou/teige/README.txt

 		/home/marek/public_html

 WEB		Relative path to teige's directory inside $WROOT.
+		User running teige must have write and read permissions here.
 		Default: teige.

+LOCAL		Full path where teige stores offline data for each
+		post used for rebuilding.
+Default: $HOME/.teige

 WEBSITE		Url of your website.
 This is only printed after using
 		teige to get a quick link to the post in the form
 		$WEBSITE/$ID.

 teige will create new posts in $WROOT/$WEB.
 The user running teige needs write and read permissions on $WEB.
+The following variables in the configuration file are used for the construction of the gallery.

 PROFILOVKA	Path to a profile picture.
+Shows up on /index.html.

 CSS		Path to a css style sheet. teige comes with
 		a default style sheet gal.css.
 By default it expects it in $WROOT/ (you have to put it there yourself.)

-WEB		Root of teige's gallery. 'teige' by default. teige
-		needs write and read permissions on this directory.
-		ie: teige #which would be website.cz/teige

 NAME		String.
 Title of your gallery.